jaeksoft/opensearchserver/src/doc/en/documentation/faq/querying/how_to_use_filters_on_query.md

        }
     ]

-One could also use a `Query filter` and prefix its value with `-`, for instance `-promo:1`.
+One can also use a `Query filter` and prefix its value with a `-` sign, for instance `-promo:1`, to make it a negative filter.

-### What is the difference between Query Filter and Term Filter
+### What is the difference between a Query Filter and a Term Filter

-There is kind of no difference between those two.
-A `Query filter` with value `promo:1` is the same than a `Term filter` with Field = `promo` and Term = `1`.
+There isn't much of one, really.
+A `Query filter` with the value `promo:1` is the same than a `Term filter` with Field = `promo` and Term = `1`.

-However when it comes to filtering on several values for one field then you would want to use `Query filter` since `Term filter` can not be used for this purpose.
+However when it comes to filtering on several values for one field then you'll want to use a `Query filter` since a `Term filter` can not be used for this purpose.

 ### How can I dynamically filter on dates?

-When creating a query template it could be useful to be able to filter on a specific range of dates.
-This range could of course not being written statically in the query template since it has to change every day.
+When creating a query template it could be useful to filter using a specific range of dates.
+But of course, the values in this range will change every day, so they cannot be set in a static manner.

-`Relative date filter` can be used for this.
+The `Relative date filter` can be used for this.
 Let's say that documents are indexed with the current date in the field `indexedDate`.
-This date would be for example `20141225130512` for the 25th of december, 2014, at 1:05:12 PM.
+In our example the date is expressed using the `yyyyMMddHHmmss` format - for instance `20141225130512` stands for the 25th of December, 2014, at 1:05:12 PM.
-This format can  be expressed as `yyyyMMddHHmmss`.

-To filter on document indexed in the last two days one would create this `Relative date filter`:
+To filter on documents indexed in the last two days one would create the following `Relative date filter`:

 * Field: `indexedDate`
 * Date format: `yyyyMMddHHmmss`